cunicu/cunicu/docs/Upgrade.md

 # Self-update

-ɯice has a built-in self update functionality.
+cunicu has a built-in self update functionality.

 Please refer to the [usage documentation](usage/md/wice_self-update.md) for details about the `wice self-update` command.